 The learning stations are designed to be hands-on, stimulating and fun, encouraging further understanding of water concepts taught through the school curriculum.
 Thank you to all who help bring this event to our youth and to all the principals, teachers and parents who recognize its importance!
 Together we are making a splash!

-The 2016 HMK Children’s Water Festival was a splashing success!
-Over the 2-day event, 1234 elementary students from across the Trillium Lakelands District School Board area, including the County of Haliburton, City of Kawartha Lakes and District of Muskoka, came to the Kinark Outdoor Centre to learn about water and how to play a role in its protection.
-Over the two days, students accompanied by their teachers, teaching assistants and parent supervisors had fun making ecological connections to a variety of water related messages!
+The 2017 HMK Children’s Water Festival was another splashing success!
+Over the 2-day event, 1088 elementary students from 16 different schools participated in this fun outdoor water education event.
+Students, accompanied by their teachers and parent supervisors, came from across the Trillium Lakelands District School Board area, including the County of Haliburton, City of Kawartha Lakes and District of Muskoka, to the Kinark Outdoor Centre to learn about water and how to play a role in its protection.
+Over the two days, participants had fun making ecological connections to a variety of water related messages!

-Much laughter was heard throughout the festival grounds as children and adults got their hands wet at 50 different activity centres, 9 of which were brand new this year!
-Twelve outside presenters and 197 volunteers were involved in delivering the various water related activities.
+The sun was out and the festival grounds was a sea of activity as children and adults got their hands wet at 48 different activity centres, 3 of which were brand new this year!
+Eleven outside presenters and 145 volunteers were involved in delivering the various water related activities.

 The Water Hero Challenge was once again met with energized students who all left motivated to continue being water ambassadors!
-The “Big Splash” contest is underway and will continue until December 31, 2016!
-Stay Tuned to see which school will be hosting the “Big Splash Award” for 2017!
+The “Big Splash” contest is underway and will continue until December 31, 2017!
+The winning school in 2016 was Monck Public School from Bracebridge!
+Stay Tuned to see which school will be hosting the “Big Splash Award” for 2017/2018!

 The HMK Children’s Water Festival is a celebration of water education and its success is due to the many supporters and volunteers who help us make it happen.
 The HMK Children’s Water Festival steering committee and our charitable organization, Friends of Ecological and Environmental Learning, extend our gratitude and appreciation to all who donated finances, material and time.
 Together we are making a splash in water education and stewardship!
 THANK YOU!